glytoucan/glytoucan/manual/publication-registration.md

 <br>

-Next you will need to type in the letters and numbers for security and then click on submit.
+After clicking on submit, you will need to type in the letters and numbers for security and then click on submit again.

 <br>